JOSHUAPBIJU/RedPi-Offensive-Security-Simulation/README.md

 ---

 ## 🚀 **Features**
-- **Phishing Simulation**: Automates the process of crafting  and sending phishing emails with malicious payloads.
+- **Phishing Simulation**: Automates the process of crafting  and sending phishing emails with malicious payloads using Raspberry Pi
 - **Payload Deployment**: Deploys Fully Undetectable (FUD) payloads created with Windows PowerShell, bypassing Windows 11 security features.
 - **Reverse Engineering**: Raspberry Pi acts as a platform for analyzing and refining attack strategies.
 - **Command-and-Control (C2) by Raspberry Pi**: Manages reverse shell connections for tasks like privilege escalation and data exfiltration.